-The District experienced a moderate increase in fund balances in the General and Proprietary Funds for 2016 because revenues during the year exceeded expenditures.
+The District experienced a moderate increase in fund balances in the Governmental and Proprietary Funds for 2017 because revenues during the year exceeded expenditures.
 This surplus will be set aside in a reserve to be used for future years' expenditures.
-The Debt Service Fund had a decrease in fund balance as reserves were used to pay part of the debt service.